9D-Tony/MemoryApp/README.md

-# MemoryTestApp
+# MemoryApp

- Test memory allocation application, a visual way of showing memory allocation and how data fits into it.
+Memory App is a small memory allocation application, a visual way of showing memory allocation and how data fots within it.

  Allows the user to:
 * Allocate virtual memory up to MAX_MEMORY